Ayush-0404/Eterna-Backend/README.md

 ---

-## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details

----

 ## 📧 Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, please open an issue on GitHub, or contact on ayush22125@iiitd.ac.in

 ---